 My own filthy filter wake-up call prompted me to get online to do some research.
 That’s how I found Second Nature, a company that delivers the exact filter we need, just when we need to change it—at a comparable cost of the very same filter at the home improvement center store near our home.
 Wow!
 What a great service for those of us who need reminders.
 I don’t have to think about when to replace the furnace filter.

-I set up an account online, identified the exact filter we need (they’re listed by size—including custom sizes if the filter you need is not standard) and the frequency of delivery, which took all of about five minutes.
+I set up an account online, and identified the exact filter we need (they’re listed by size—including custom sizes if the filter you need is not standard).
+I looked up the frequency of delivery, which took all of about five minutes.
 Now I can forget because I’ve put Second Nature in charge of remembering.